grafov/kiwi/README.md

 * optional colour formatter for the console
 * throttling mode for outputs

-Also unit tests coverage should be increased for > 75% of the code and all bugs must be fixed :)
+Also unit [tests coverage](https://gocover.io/github.com/grafov/kiwi) should be increased for > 50% of the code and all bugs must be fixed :)
 See details about tasks and ideas in `TODO.org` (orgmode format).

 ## Origins